 You’re a professional.
 If you want your family to see that, then dress like it.
 Dressing like you’re going to the office will also make you feel more professional, and save you from the panic of facing an unexpected video call in your pyjamas.

 If you let people know your work hours in advance, they cannot expect you to apologise for not humouring them later.
 If a chatty neighbour or pestering partner start to distract you, firmly but politely disengage.
-Similarly, do not answer the phone or door to social calls during your set working hours.
+If you work in the same room as your partner and you keep getting distracted, consider office desk partitions between your desks to make it less tempting to chat to each other – you can always chat later after work.
+Similarly, do not answer the phone or door during your set working hours unless it is important.
 Whoever the distraction is, they can wait, and will soon get the message.